 Is the boat a U.S. Coast Guard inspected vessel?

-Yes, it is.
+Yes, the 1934 historical boat is.
 We proudly hold a COI which is a certificate of inspection from the USCG for commercial passenger vessels.
 The Coast Guard inspects the boat annually and the crew trains for emergencies monthly.
-We are certified to carry 12 passengers max per tour and 2 crew members.
 Each crew member is enrolled in the Maritime Consortium which is mandatory and random drug tests are given.
 The captain holds a USCG 100-ton Masters License including other endorsements, lifetime FCC license and certificates in CPR and first aid.
-The USCG appropriately mandates very strict rules for COI'd vessels that are licensed as a small passenger vessel.
+The USCG mandates very strict rules for COI'd vessels that are licensed as a small passenger vessel.
 Our 2nd boat, the glass bottom pontoon boat is not.
 She is what's known as a 6-pack boat which does not require USCG inspections.
 However, we hold her to the same rigorous standards for your safety.